Skubal, Norris look sharp as Tigers beat Indians 7-4

 Tigers: 2B Jonathan Schoop (hamstring soreness) asked for the day off to recuperate.
 Schoop batted .342 with three homers and four RBIs over the previous 10 games.

 Indians: OF Delino DeShields (left hip tightness), who exited in the sixth inning Saturday, was unavailable and will be re-evaluated Monday.
-Greg Allen again filled in for DeShields in center.
+Greg Allen filled in for DeShields.

 UP NEXT

-Tigers: RHP Casey Mize (0-0, 6.23 ERA) makes his second big league start as Detroit returns to Comerica Park for a three-game set against the Cubs.
+Tigers: RHP Casey Mize (0-0, 6.23 ERA) makes his second big league start as Detroit returns to Comerica Park for a three-game series against the Cubs.
 The touted prospect struck out seven over 4 1/3 innings, allowing three runs, at the White Sox on Aug.
 19.

 Indians: RHP Aaron Civale (3-2, 2.91 ERA) takes the hill as Cleveland wraps its homestand with three games against Minnesota.
-Civale tossed his first career complete game at Pittsburgh on Aug.
+Civale posted his first career complete game at Pittsburgh on Aug.
 19, a five-hitter with six strikeouts in a 6-1 win.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports